Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Ultralight dark matter

-$F^{\mu\nu}$ is the electromagnetic field tensor, $F^{A\mu\nu}$ is the intensity tensor for the gluon field, $g_3$ is the coupling constant for quantum chromodynamics (QCD), $\beta_g$ is the $\beta$ function for the running coupling constant for $g_3$, $\gamma_{m_i}$ is the anomalous dimension characterizing $m_i$, and $\Psi_i$ is the spinor for fermions.
-Each term describes the tree-level interaction where a particle in the SM emits an ultralight dark matter particle, with the coupling constant for this interaction being $d_i$.
-A quadratic coupling, i.e., terms proportional to $\phi^2$ can also be defined in a similar way as Eq. \ref{EqUltralightDM} \cite{JHEP.2023.42}.
+Here, $\kappa=\sqrt{4\pi G}=1/\sqrt{2} M_P$ with G being the Newtonian constant of gravitation and $M_P$ being Planck mass, $F^{\mu\nu}$ is the electromagnetic field tensor, $F^{A\mu\nu}$ is the intensity tensor for the gluon field, $g_3$ is the coupling constant for quantum chromodynamics (QCD), $\beta_g$ is the $\beta$ function for the running coupling constant for $g_3$, $m_{e,u,d}$ are the mass of an electron, an up quark and a down quark, respectively, $\gamma_{m_i}$ is the anomalous dimension characterizing $m_i$, and $\Psi_i$ is the spinor for fermions. $n$ is integer, and $n=1,2$ correspond to linear and quadratic coupling.
+Some studies parametrize the coupling constant as $\kappa d_i=1/\Lambda_i$, in which case $\Lambda_i$ is associated with the energy scale for new physics \cite{NatPhys.10.933,PhysRevLett.115.201301}.
+Each term in Eq. \ref{EqUltralightDM} describes a tree-level interaction, where a SM particle emits an ultralight dark matter particle, with the coupling constant for this interaction being $d_i$.
 Well-known particles that satisfy these properties are the dilaton and moduli.
 Similar interactions can be assumed for axions when CP symmetry is violated \cite{PhysRevD.109.015005}.

-When $\phi$ couples to ordinary matter, fundamental constants vary due to the coupling constants in the Lagrangian in the following way.
+When $\phi$ couples to ordinary matter, fundamental constants vary according to the coupling constants in the Lagrangian in the following way:

-Here, $m_e$ is the electron mass, $m_q~(q=u,d)$ are the mass of up and down quark, respectively, and $\Lambda_{\rm QCD}$ is the energy scale for QCD, which dominates the mass of a proton.
-The dark matter field oscillates at a frequency $f=m_\phi c^2/h$ and amplitude $\phi_0$, and the dark matter density corresponds to $\rho_\phi=c^2 \pi f^2 \phi_0^2/G$ ($G$: the Newtonian constant of gravitation).
+Here, $q=u,d$ for $m_q$, and $\Lambda_{\rm QCD}$ is the energy scale for QCD, which dominates the mass of a proton.
+The dark matter field oscillates at a frequency $2\pi f=m_\phi c^2/\hbar$ ($m_{\phi}$: the mass of the ultralight dark matter) with an amplitude $\phi_0$.
+The corresponding dark matter density is given by $\rho_\phi=c^2 \pi f^2 \phi_0^2/G$.
 In general, atomic transitions depend on fundamental constants in different ways.
-These dependence can be calculated numerically for multielectron system to evaluate the sensitivity of various transitions to the variation of fundamental constants.
+These dependences can be numerically calculated for multi-electron systems to evaluate the sensitivity of various transitions to the variation of fundamental constants.